The Feast Of The Seven Fishes for Christmas Eve

 - Start your holiday dinner with a variety of cold appetizers.
 An antipasto platter and small finger foods always work well.
 You could also serve cold salads like insalata di mare (seafood salad) or insalata di pulpo (octopus salad), as well as raw oysters and clams.

-- Then, follow up with some more substantial hot appetizers like fried calamari, fried smelts or frito mixto, crab cakes, and clams oreganata.
+- Then, follow up with some more substantial hot appetizers like fried calamari, fried smelts or frito misto, crab cakes, and clams casino.

 - Next is the pasta course!
 Keep it simple and plan for small portions since this is a big meal.
 Linguine alle Vongole is traditional, but so is lobster or shrimp fra Diavolo.

-- Then, serve a main entree such as a seafood stew like cioppino, steamed clams or mussels, steamed or stuffed lobster, and baked, grilled, or sautéed fish.
+- Then, serve a main entree such as a seafood stew like cioppino, clam chowder or a rich lobster bisque, steamed clams or mussels, steamed or stuffed lobster, and baked, grilled, or sautéed fish.

 - Always finish with dessert!
 Try my pignoli cookies or ricotta cheesecake.